Autore rivista AA.VV.

 Virginia Campigli, Riflessioni sulla pianta organica nel quadro del servizio farmaceutico

-The pharmaceutical workforce planning (“planning grid”) is a restriction of the private economic initiative, because of the so-called “quota system” of market operators and the geographical distribution of pharmacies.
+The pharmaceutical planning grid (“pianta organica”) is a restriction of private economic initiative, because of the quota system of market operators and the geographical distribution of pharmacies.
 Traditionally, limiting market access in this sector is justified by the need to protect health, ensuring a proper distribution of dispensing pharmacies throughout the national territory.
 Nevertheless, the origin of this administrative instrument is linked to outdated reasons of objective protection of public health, inconsistent with Constitutional subjective protection of individual health.
 Moreover, the pharmaceutical legislation seems connected with protectionist interests.
 Within this framework, the paper questions whether it is necessary to overcome or revise the pharmaceutical planning grid.
-The removal of limits to the number and to the territorial distribution of pharmacies, indeed, might provide a wider access to drugs and medical supplies / pharmaceutical products, without actual health risks, on the ground that the right to health could be interpreted as a driving force for competition rules.
+The removal of limits to the number and to the territorial distribution of pharmacies, indeed, might provide a wider access to pharmaceutical products, without actual health risks, on the ground that the right to health could be interpreted as a driving force for competition rules.

 Sveva Del Gatto, Iniziativa economica privata e intervento pubblico nel mercato: il caso degli impianti a fune con finalità turistico-ricreativa

 The Constitutional Court dismissed the action brought by the Regional Administrative Court of Bolzano concerning the constitutional legitimacy of certain legal provisions of the Provincial Law of Bolzano no. 10 of 2018 that, qualifying as an authorisation the concession for the installation and operation of cableway installations for tourist-recreational use, exclude the possibility of tracing it back to the Public Procurement Code in breach of the principle of free competition.